hemanthkumar314/Connect2People/README.md

 2. First, create an account on AppWrite Cloud to obtain your `Your_Appwrite_URL`
 3. Create a project in the Cloud to receive your `Your_Appwrite_Project_URL`..
 Then, create a storage bucket to get the `Your_Appwrite_Storage_URL`, and set up a database using the and a Database with `Your_Appwrite_Project_URL`
 4. Next, create three collections in the database, namely Users, Posts, and Saves, and obtain their respective IDs.
+5. We need to setup Attributes and build relationships between the collections to work them off.
-5. Create a `.env` file in the root directory with the following environment variables:
+6. Create a `.env` file in the root directory with the following environment variables:

    ```env
      VITE_APPWRITE_URL=Your_Appwrite_URL